The Importance of Sexual Health and STI Testing

 PrEP is for Everyone

-With three forms of PrEP currently available on the market, there is a suitable option for you.
+There are four forms of PrEP available: two are pills that can be taken once daily, or one can be taken on demand in special circumstances; the third and fourth are long-acting, injectable medications.
 PrEP is for everyone regardless of sexual orientation or gender identity.
 Anyone who is sexually active, injects drugs, or is interested in HIV prevention should talk to their primary care provider and consider starting PrEP.
 Research shows that many Black and Hispanic people, women, and young people who would benefit from PrEP are not on PrEP.
 If you identify within these communities, consider discussing if PrEP is right for you with your primary care provider to ensure you are not overlooked.

 What PrEP Option is Right for Me?